Daryl Hall: Daryl Hall and John Oates

 In 1972, Daryl Hall and John Oates opened for David Bowie, who was performing in his first tour of the United States as his stage persona Ziggy Stardust.

-Later in 1985 the duo performed at the Philadelphia leg of the seminal Live Aid concert.
-After their set, the duo returned to the stage to back Mick Jagger and Tina Turner.

-The duo released a Christmas album in October 2006 titled Home for Christmas.

 The duo were inducted into the Rock and Roll Hall of Fame in 2014.

+In November 2023, Daryl Hall sued John Oates and obtained a temporary restraining order against him, for initially undisclosed reasons.
+The following week, Hall filed a declaration accusing Oates of "the ultimate partnership betrayal" for planning to sell his share of the duo's publishing to Primary Wave Music.
+Oates responded that Hall's statements were "inflammatory, outlandish, and inaccurate".
+Hall and Oates resolved their legal dispute in August 2025, after participating in arbitration.

 Solo projects

-In addition to his work with Oates, Hall has made music as a solo artist, as well as recording with Robert Fripp in the late 1970s, working on Fripp's critically praised Exposure album from 1979.
+In addition to his work with Oates, Hall recorded music as a solo artist as well as recording with Robert Fripp in the late 1970s, working on Fripp's critically praised Exposure album from 1979.
 In 1977 Fripp produced and performed on Hall's debut solo album, the much-acclaimed Sacred Songs.
 This album was released in 1980.

 In 1984 Hall co-wrote and produced, with Arthur Baker, the single "Swept Away" for Diana Ross, which reached US No. 19, US R & B No. 3 and US Dance/Club Play No. 1.
 In 1985 he performed two songs during the first Farm Aid concert in Champaign, Illinois.
 Hall participated in the We Are the World session as well as closing the Live Aid show in Philadelphia.
-He also made an album with Dave Stewart that year, Three Hearts in the Happy Ending Machine, which yielded his #5 solo single "Dreamtime".
-He has recorded such solo works as Soul Alone in 1993 and Can't Stop Dreaming in 1996, both of which were received well internationally.
+He also made an album with Dave Stewart that year, Three Hearts in the Happy Ending Machine, which yielded his number five solo single "Dreamtime".
+He has recorded solo works like Soul Alone in 1993 and Can't Stop Dreaming in 1996, both of which were received well internationally.
 In 1994 composed "Gloryland" that was official album of the 1994 FIFA World Cup.

 In 2007 Hall guest-starred on the HBO series Flight of the Conchords, playing an MC of a "world music" festival.

-On March 12, 2008, Hall played a well-received set with his band at the South by Southwest festival in Austin, Texas.
+On March 12, 2008, he played a well-received set with his band at the South by Southwest festival in Austin, Texas.

 Hall was slated to sing the National Anthem of the United States before Game 5 of the 2008 World Series at Philadelphia's Citizens Bank Park but, due to an illness, could not appear, and Oates sang it instead.
 In 2009, Hall guest starred as himself on the Independent Film Channel series, Z-Rock.